 - Technical Documentation for the Analytical Approach to Identify Communities for Get Ahead of Lead Safety-Net Programs

-To be eligible for Faucet and Filter Safety Net, the household must:
+A household may be eligible for the Faucet and Filter Safety Net Program if:

-- Be located within one of the designated Faucet and Filter Safety Net Cities listed above.
+- The home is located within one of the designated Faucet and Filter Safety Net Cities listed above.

 - Lead or galvanized plumbing.

-- A lead service line carrying water from the street to their residence.
+- A lead service line connecting the home to the street.

 If you have questions, please contact the MDHHS Drinking Water Hotline at 844-934-1315.